saguileran/Acoustics-Instruments/Theory/README.md

 ![](https://github.com/saguileran/Acoustics-Instruments/blob/master/Theory/Impedance/ImpedanciaParamV1.PNG) (1)

-Using the impedance that returns from the code above we made another code to calculate the sound intensity also in a frequency range between 1 and 5000:
+Using the impedance obtained from the code above we made another script that computes the sound intensity in a frequency range between 1 and 5000:

 ````
 #define _USE_MATH_DEFINES